CobaltFusion/DebugVision/README.md

-# DebugVisualizer
+# DebugVisualizer / DebugVision
-NextGen DebugView++ that is portable and with graphics data visualization
+NextGen DebugView++ that is portable and with graphical data visualization

 # gathering requirements